ajkluber/project_tools/README.md

 Project Tools
 =============

-Created: November 2013
+Created: November 2013 by Alexander Kluber
-Author: Alexander Kluber

 Software for doing multiscale modeling in the Clementi Lab at Rice University.